 Tenants rights and obligations

-Orange County Justice United and EmPOWERment Inc. have compiled a declaration of tenant rights and obligations.
+Orange County Justice United and EmPOWERment Inc. have compiled a Declaration of Tenants Rights and Obligations.
 The intent is to prevent and resolve disputes between tenants and landlords by clarifying the legal requirements for both parties.

 If you are renting property within Hillsborough town limits, believe your living conditions are substandard and your landlord has not addressed your concerns, please submit a complaint using the link below.